The Turkish Ministry of Commerce Has Published the Latest Amendments to the Advertising Regulation

 Are there regulations governing privacy concerns when using social media?

-In addition, the deficit in the regulation on cookies has started to be met gradually by the Personal Data Protection Board.
-In a recent decision of the Board, the investigated company was fined because the explicit consent of the data owners has not been taken, for the cookies that require explicit consent, and the investigated company did not meet its clarification obligation.
+In addition, the deficit in the regulation on cookies has started to be met gradually by the Personal Data Protection Board (KVKK).
+In a recent decision of the KVKK, the investigated company was fined because the explicit consent of the data owners had not been obtained for cookies that require explicit consent, and the investigated company did not meet its clarification obligation.
 Therefore, advertisers who do advertise on social media should consider their cookie collection policies.

 Are there any emerging trends or hot topics in your jurisdiction?

-The most important change affecting advertising rules is the amendment to Law on Establishing Radio and Television Platforms and Broadcasting Services No. 6112 on 27 March 2018.
-Accordingly, the Regulation on Radio Television and On-Demand Broadcast on the Internet entered into force on 1 August 2019, which introduces principles of the licensing and audit of such broadcasts.
-With the amendment and regulation, broadcasting on the internet became subject to the broadcasting principles of the Radio Television Board.
-Accordingly, the advertisements broadcast on such platforms are also subject to the general broadcasting principles of the Radio Television Board.
+The most important change affecting advertising rules is the amendment to the Law on Establishing Radio and Television Platforms and Broadcasting Services of 27 March 2018.
+Accordingly, the Regulation on Radio, Television and On-Demand Broadcast on the Internet entered into force on 1 August 2019, which introduces principles of the licensing and audit of such broadcasts.
+With the amendment and regulation, broadcasting on the internet became subject to the broadcasting principles of the Radio and Television Supreme Council.
+Accordingly, the advertisements broadcast on such platforms are also subject to the general broadcasting principles of the Radio and Television Supreme Council.

 Another hot topic in Turkey is social media advertising.
-There is no special regulation implemented on social media advertising.
-However, the number of misleading and covert advertisements on social media is rapidly growing.
-The Advertising Board is trying to solve this problem through general principles and rules on advertising.
-However, as social media advertising can be seen in many different forms, the existing regulations are not sufficient for preventing unlawful advertisements published on social media.
+Due to the increasing number of misleading and covert advertisements on social media, the Turkish Ministry of Commerce intervened in this situation and published its Guidelines regarding Commercial Advertising and Unfair Commercial Practices by Social Media Influencers on 5 May 2021.
+On the other hand, as a regulatory and supervisory authority on commercial advertising activities, the Advertising Board also regulates this area through general commercial advertising legislation.
+However, as social media advertising can be seen in many different forms, the existing Guidelines and general commercial advertising legislation are not sufficient for preventing unlawful advertisements published on social media.